dantunesd/truck-management/README.md

 # Trucks Management

-This application is reponsible for managing trucks
+This application is responsible for managing trucks

 ---